-- 1. a positive ethos in and around school with high quality relationships between pupils and adults - 2. an understood framework of general routines and individual boundaries. - 3. a partnership/working relationship with parents/carers in order that the school's behaviour policy is reinforced and supported at home. - 4. positive inter-agency links with the local authority, social and health services in cases where a child's behaviour at school indicates serious problems. - 5. appropriate training in positive behaviour management for all teachers and support staff.
+- 1. a positive ethos in and around school with high quality relationships between pupils and adults - 2. an understood framework of general routines and individual boundaries - 3. a partnership/working relationship with parents/carers in order that the school's behaviour policy is reinforced and supported at home - 4. positive inter-agency links with the local authority, social and health services in cases where a pupil's behaviour at school indicates serious problems - 5. appropriate training in positive behaviour management for all teachers and support staff - 6. to ensure that restraint is only ever used if a pupil is at risk of harm or of harming another - 7. to support pupils to understand how they should behave in school and beyond the school gates